Svanteberg/Virtual-EEG-electrodes/README.md

     python3.7 art_eeg.py
  ```

+This script generate 21-channel signals sampled at 256 Hz resembling EEG.
+Unaltered, it generates data corresponding to 10 subjects with (randomly) 1 - 3 EEGs each of 5 min duration.
+The time consumtion will be hardware dependent but may be a couple of minutes per subject, so the whole set may take 20 - 40 min.

 #### Setting up a structure for directories

 The figure below illustrates how to setup the needed folders for working with the GN1 network.